alyssoncarval/Car-Hub/README.md

 <h2>🏷️ Description</h2>
 <p>🚗 The CarHub website.
-You can search for models and get more detailed information.</p>
+You can search for models and get more detailed information about cars for rent.</p>
 <p>You can view the site <a href="https://nextjs.org/" target="_blank">here</p>

 <h2>🔎 Stack</h2>